BlockchainCommons/XID-Quickstart/concepts/elision-cryptography.md

 # Elision Cryptography

 ## Expected Learning Outcomes

 By the end of this document, you will:

-- Understand the cryptographic mechanisms that enable secure elision
+- Learn how cryptography & the structure of Gordian Envelope enable secure elision
-- Learn how the internal structure of Gordian Envelopes preserves integrity during elision
+- Know the different types of elision and their specific cryptographic effects
 - See how cryptographic signatures remain valid after content is removed
+- Learn how to verify and validate elided content
 - Understand how salting prevents correlation attacks on elided content
-- Know the different types of elision and their specific cryptographic effects
-- Learn how to verify and validate elided content

 > **Related Concepts**: This document focuses on the technical aspects of elision.
 For the ethical principles and applications of data minimization, see [Data Minimization Principles](data-minimization-principles.md).

 ## The Cryptographic Structure of Gordian Envelopes

 Elision works because of the specific cryptographic design of Gordian Envelopes.
-These use a hierarchical hash-based structure that enables selective removal while maintaining overall integrity.
+They use a hierarchical hash-based structure that enables selective removal while maintaining overall integrity.

 ### Structural Elements

-Every Gordian Envelope consists of:

-1. **Subject**: The entity the envelope is about
-2. **Assertions**: Claims about the subject, each with:
-   - **Predicate**: The property or attribute being described
-   - **Object**: The value of that property
+As discussed in [Gordian Envelope Basics](gordian-envelope.md), each Envelope contains a Subject, and an Assertion made up of a Predicate and an Object: the Subject Predicates the Object.

 ### Hash-Based Integrity

 Each component of the envelope is cryptographically bound through hashes:

-1. **Component Hashing**: Every element (subject, predicate, object) is individually hashed
+1. **Component Hashing**: Every element (subject, predicate, object) is individually hashed.
-2. **Hierarchical Structure**: These hashes form a Merkle tree-like structure
+2. **Hierarchical Structure**: These hashes form a Merkle tree-like structure.
-3. **Structural Integrity**: Parent nodes contain hashes of their children
+3. **Structural Integrity**: Parent nodes sum up hashes of their children.
-4. **Root Validation**: The envelope's root hash represents the entire structure
+4. **Root Validation**: The envelope's root hash sups up the entire structure.

+### Advanced Technical Considerations

+For implementers and cryptography specialists:

+1. **Hash Algorithm**: Elision typically uses SHA-256 for structural hashing
+2. **Elision Marking**: The CBOR encoding includes special tags to mark elided content
+3. **Signature Algorithm Compatibility**: Works with standard digital signature algorithms
+4. **Nested Elision**: Supports hierarchical elision of nested structures

 ## The Elision Process

-When content is elided, it undergoes a cryptographically secure transformation:
+When content is elided, it undergoes a cryptographically secure one-way transformation:

 ```
 Original Content:  "name": "BWHacker"